For Ages 7-18

-One-time registration fee for the spring session: $50
+One-time registration fee for the fall session: $50

 (scholarship available for those who qualify)

 West Park Cultural Center honored Janice Merendino who founded our afterschool Ceramics Program and retired after nine years as its instructor.
 A special scholarship was created in her name to provide a full school year of afterschool ceramics to a deserving child.
 Enjoy our special movie below.